 Pictured with students is Julieta Montiel, a Panamanian teacher who obtained her Masters degree using a Cordell Hull Foundation tuition waiver in Louisiana negotiated by former Executive Director deLesseps “Toni” Morrison.

 Other initiatives include production of a one-hour Documentary film on the life of Cordell Hull and a video produced to help foreign exchange teachers find teaching jobs in the US (see J-1 VISA / Instruction Videos).
-Funding is being sought for the d.s.
-Toni Morrison Summer Studies Program in Antigua, Guatemala to support short-term intensive study trips for teachers or businesspeople to become fluent in Spanish.
-Students have the opportunity of living with a Guatemalan family while enjoying expert one-on-one instruction from native-speaking specialists at the Escuela San Jose el Viejo.
+CHF recommends through the d.s.
+Toni Morrison Summer Studies Program in Antigua, Guatemala the expert one-on-one instruction offered by native-speaking specialists at the Escuela San Jose el Viejo for short-term intensive study trips for teachers or businesspeople to become fluent in Spanish.
+Students have the opportunity of living with a Guatemalan family while enjoying individualized instruction.
 See International Programs.

 Webpage written by CHF Trustees and edited by Joseph Scott, Communications Director.

 |Click here to go to CHF Teacher Application in English.|

 |CORDELL HULL FOUNDATION Memo of Understanding – Required for Teacher Applicants to print and sign|